Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 4. If desired, enable the *Copy values of changeable attributes to variant when creating a new variant* toggle.
 It is recommended to enable it.

     > [Info] This feature makes it easier for you to link independently created products and establish a master-variant relationship between them.
 For example, if you have the same T-shirt in different colors, all the colored T-shirts should be subordinated as variants to a master T-shirt.
-If this toggle is enabled, the changeable attributes values, which are different per variant, are copied from the parent entity when creating a new variant, so that you just have to update the values if necessary.
+If this toggle is enabled, the changeable attributes values, which are different per variant, are copied from the master entity when creating a new variant, so that you just have to update the values if necessary.

-[comment]: <> (Simon: Bitte prüfen: Kopiert vom Master-Entität ist richtig?
-Bitte prüfen und ggf. korrigieren/ergänzen.)

 5. Enter a formula for the variants SKU in the *Formula for SKU* field using the displayed placeholders.
 By default, you can enter the formula **{master}-{L}**.